Dano-Dutch colonial conflict on the Gold Coast: Background and prelude

 Since 1655, the Swedish Empire had waged war against the Polish-Lithuanian Commonwealth.
 Eager to regain Denmark's lost territories in 1648, Frederick III declared war on Sweden.
 In response Charles X Gustav surprisingly turned his army towards Jutland.
-The Harsh winter of 1657/1658 led to the freezing of the Belts, and the Swedish army exploited this by marching across them.
+The Harsh winter of 1657/1658 led to the freezing of the Danish Straits, and the Swedish army exploited this by marching across them.
 Completely unexpected for Frederick, he was compelled to sign the Treaty of Roskilde.